 In Singapore, foreigners are not allowed to register their companies on their own.
-They are required to get help from an officially registered company registration service provider.
+They must get help from an officially registered company registration service provider.
 Even local entrepreneurs are advised to do the same as they may not be completely familiar with the compliance requirements.
 This will help them meet all the requirements set by the Singapore Accounting and Corporate Regulatory Authority (ACRA).

-In this article, we have covered everything you need to know about how to register a company and operate a business in Singapore.
+This article has covered everything you need to know about registering a company and operating a business in Singapore.

 Company Registration Requirements in Singapore